primeqa/primeqa/README.md

 Some examples of models (applicable on benchmark datasets) supported are :
 - [Traditional IR with BM25] Pyserini
 - [Neural IR with ColBERT, DPR (coming soon)]: to replicate the experiments that Dr. Decr (Li et. al, 2022) performed to reach the top of the XOR TyDI leaderboard.
+Collaboration with [Stanford NLP](https://nlp.stanford.edu/) IR led by [Chris Potts](https://web.stanford.edu/~cgpotts/) & [Matei Zaharia](https://cs.stanford.edu/~matei/).
 - [Machine Reading Comprehension with XLM-R]: to replicate the experiments to get to the top of the TyDI leaderboard similar to the performance of the IBM GAAMA system.
 Coming soon: code to replicate GAAMA's performance on Natural Questions.
 - [Multimedia QA over news & movies]: coming soon! to replicate the experiments run over multi-hop QA over images, text over variety of domains.
-Collaboration with UIUC Blender lab.
+Collaboration with [UIUC Blender lab](https://blender.cs.illinois.edu/).